 - advanced midsole tooling

-Only a few factories worldwide can meet these standards.
+Only a limited number of factories globally can meet these standards.

 4. Global Distribution and Lifestyle Reach

-Nike isn’t just sportswear — it’s fashion, pop culture, and identity.
+Nike is not just sportswear — it’s fashion, pop culture, and identity.

 If you're building your own activewear line: